1.1 ONLINE APPLICATION

 - 10 main lecture demonstrations

 - On-demand access to view content throughout the event when you choose.
 Please note this access will stop after 10 weeks from the final event day.

-- Networking element included in the platform with networking carousel and post lecture lounges for participants to meet each other, talk about the programme and debate topics raised.
+- Networking element included in the platform with a networking carousel and post-lecture lounges for participants to meet each other, talk about the programme and debate topics raised.

 - Live chat – all sessions have a live chat with our LIYSF staff moderators able to answer questions and will propose questions to lecturers to be addressed in the lecture.